magicalbob/SeeMeColour/README.md

 SeeMeColour
 ===========

-A simple game of matching colours with objects the same colour
+A simple game of matching colours with objects the same colour.

+Written in Objective-C, for Apple iPad devices.